Popular Places To Visit In Sivasagar For A Wonderful Vacation

 Rang Ghar, often referred to as the ‘Coliseum of the East,’ is an ancient amphitheatre that stands as a testament to the grandeur of the Ahom dynasty.
 Built by Ahom king Swargadeo Rudra Singha in the 18th century, it was used as a pavilion for watching sports and cultural events.
 The two-storied structure, with its unique oval shape and roof resembling an inverted boat, showcases the architectural brilliance of the era.
 Visitors can climb to the top to enjoy a panoramic view of the surrounding area, making it one of the top tourist places in Sivasagar.

-Suggested Read: A Complete Guide Of The Places To Visit In Jorhat
+Suggested Read: Places To Visit In Assam

 2. Talatal Ghar